lalynjay/Housing_Prices_Analysis/README.md

 # Business Understanding

 A rental company in King County, WA has acquired some houses in the area.
 They are looking to renovate some of the homes before renting them out, and would like to know which ones would be best to start with, and how they can increase the value of those homes.
 I am going to identify two features that have the most influence the value of homes in the area, and make recommendations on what the company should prioritize when remodeling their houses.
-I chose to investigate variables that would be more practical to alter in a home renovation- while factors such as being adjacent to a waterfront or greenbelt are likely to increase home value, it is not feasible to alter those characteristics for a house in a given location without major urban planning.
+I chose to investigate variables that would be more practical to alter in a home renovation- while factors such as being adjacent to a waterfront or greenbelt are likely to increase home value, it is not feasable to alter those characteristics for a house in a given location without major urban planning.

 # Data